-- ii.
-If a product is not certain to be bundled with an automatic duplex tray, the partner must make clear in their product literature, on their Web site, and in institutional sales literature that although the product meets the ENERGY STAR energy efficiency requirements, the product only fully qualifies for ENERGY STAR when bundled with or used with a duplexer tray.
-EPA asks that partners use the following language to convey this message to customers: "Achieves ENERGY STAR energy savings; product fully qualifies when packaged with (or used with) a duplex tray." - 3.3.2 Typical Electricity Consumption: Calculated Typical Electricity Consumption (TEC) per Equation 3 or Equation 4 shall be less than or equal to the Maximum TEC Requirement (TEC{MAX}) specified in Equation 6. - i.
-For Imaging Equipment with a Type 2 DFE that meet the Type 2 DFE maximum TEC{DFE} requirement in Table 2, the measured energy consumption of the DFE shall be divided by 0.80 to account for internal power supply losses and then excluded when comparing the product's measured TEC value to TEC{MAX} and for reporting. - ii.
-The DFE shall not interfere with the ability of the Imaging Equipment to enter or exit its lower-power modes. - iii.
-The energy use of a DFE can only be excluded if it meets the Type 2 DFE definition in Section 1 and is a separate processing unit that is capable of initiating activity over the network.
+- 3.3.2 Typical Electricity Consumption: Calculated Typical Electricity Consumption (TEC2018) per Equation 3 or Equation 4 shall be less than or equal to the Maximum TEC Requirement (TEC{MAX}) specified in Equation 6. - i.
+For Imaging Equipment with a Type 2 DFE that meets the Type 2 DFE maximum TEC{DFE} requirement in Table 2, the measured energy consumption of the DFE shall be divided by 0.80 to account for internal power supply losses and then excluded when comparing the product's measured TEC value to TEC{MAX} and for reporting. - ii.
+For Imaging Equipment with a DFE that does not meet the DFE maximum TEC{DFE} requirement, the measured TEC value must meet the TEC{MAX} without any subtractions or exclusions for the DFE. - iii.
+The DFE shall not interfere with the ability of the Imaging Equipment to enter or exit its lowerpower modes.

 Example: A printer's total TEC result is 24.50 kWh/wk and its Type 2 TEC{DFE} value calculated in Section 3.2.4 is 9.0 kWh/wk.
 The TEC{DFE} value is then divided by 0.80 to account for internal power supply losses with the Imaging Equipment in Ready State, resulting in 11.25 kWh/wk.
 The power supply adjusted value is subtracted from the tested TEC value: 24.50 kWh/wk - 11.25 kWh/wk = 13.25 kWh/wk.
-This 13.25 kWh/wk result is then compared to the relevant TEC{MAX} to determine qualification iv.
-For printers, fax machines, digital duplicators with print capability, and MFDs with print capability, TEC shall be calculated per Equation 3.
+This 13.25 kWh/wk result is then compared to the relevant TEC{MAX} to determine certification.

+iv.
+For printers, digital duplicators with print capability, and MFDs with print capability, TEC shall be calculated per Equation 3.